What's New About the New Form 1040 Tax Return?

 Time Will Tell

 The IRS cautions that the current version of the new 1040 might not be the final version.
-The Treasury Department is still tweaking and adjusting the form in advance of next filing season, although any further changes are expected to be minor.
-A new draft of the form should be made available by the end of summer 2018 so stay tuned.
+The Treasury Department is still tweaking and adjusting the form in advance of the 2019 filing season, although any further changes are expected to be minor.